Lakehurst, New Jersey: Education

-The Lakehurst district decided in 2012 against a proposal that would have had borough students attend Jackson Liberty High School as part of a sending / receiving relationship with the Jackson School District.
-The change in the sending relationship had been considered as a means of reducing the costs associated with paying $14,000 for each of the 150 students attending Manchester High School, as opposed to the $11,300 that would have been paid at Jackson, yielding annual savings of $400,000, less the added cost of transporting students to and from Jackson.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 13.55 mi of roadways, of which 7.72 mi were maintained by the municipality, 3.95 mi by Ocean County and 1.88 mi by the New Jersey Department of Transportation.

 New Jersey Route 70 is the main highway through the borough, which lies at the western end of New Jersey Route 37.
 County Route 547 connects from the North after paralleling the eastern edge of the Lakehurst Maxfield Field portion of Joint Base McGuire-Dix-Lakehurst.

 Public transportation

 Ocean Ride local service is provided on the OC1A Whiting Express and the OC2 Manchester routes.

 Lakehurst is located on the former Central Railroad of New Jersey Southern Division Main Line.
 The Barnegat Branch formerly extended from Lakehurst through Toms River and Beachwood down to Barnegat.

 Lakehurst is being considered as the southern terminus of the planned NJ Transit Monmouth-Ocean-Middlesex Line, which would closely follow the CNJ line.